Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 Hoffer and his colleagues evaluated a total of 140 people, all told.
 Of these, 25 reported symptoms that appeared after they heard a strange sound or felt a pressure wave.

-Their symptoms were a lot like those from concussion.
+Their symptoms were a lot like those from concussions.
 But Hoffer's experience as a military doctor told him the problem involved the vestibular system, a part of the inner ear that plays a critical role in balance.
 And tests supported that idea, he says.

 "I'm confident that their vestibular systems were damaged by something," he says.
-"What it was, who was doing it, I don't know."
+"What it was, who was doing it — I don't know."

 Even so, Hoffer and his colleagues were quick to speculate.

-In interviews and during a televised press conference, they suggested the cause might be a weapon that used sound waves, or microwaves or some other form of electromagnetic energy.
+In interviews and during a televised news conference, they suggested the cause might be a weapon that used sound waves or microwaves or some other form of electromagnetic energy.

 The idea of a "sonic attack" was appealing because it appeared to explain the odd sound reported by embassy workers who later had symptoms.